Hospital Pediatrics Reviewer Instructions

 Convey the same overall message in your comments to the editor and author (while the confidential message to the editor may be more direct, the overall message to both the editor and author should be the same).

 The manuscript is a privileged document and subject to an embargo.
 Do not discuss the manuscript with others (eg, colleagues, the author, the media) during or after the review process.
 Your role as a reviewer is also kept confidential from authors and other reviewers.
-Do not sign your review; any signature will be removed from the review.
 Please note: Reviews submitted to Hospital Pediatrics are the property of the journal.
 To maintain confidentiality, reviewers may not share or republish reviews elsewhere without the permission of the journal.

 Communicate any suspicions of a breach of ethics to the editorial office.
 Do not contact the author directly.
 Two common areas of ethical concern include the following: